-5. Declare climate change a national emergency
+5. Declare climate change a national emergency.

 - Redefine critical infrastructure as infrastructure necessary for a 100% renewable and climate resilient economy.
 This includes a modern smart grid that can manage and support 100% renewable energy use. - Prohibit the construction or expansion of fossil fuel infrastructure, including all new pipelines, refineries and coal, oil and gas export terminals.
 Ban fracking, mountaintop removal coal mining, coal ash ponds and offshore drilling.
-End federal fossil fuel subsidies. - Expand and strengthen the EPA, reinstate environmental rules and regulations that have been rolled back and prohibit rule-making that weakens federal policies on climate protections. - Allocate federal resources to climate research and climate crisis mitigation strategies that are working and that can be scaled up. - Rejoin the Paris Climate Agreement and become a global leader on climate reduction goals. - Redirect wealth that was wrongfully gained from climate crises towards establishing a 100% renewable and climate resilient economy and other social programs indicated in this platform.
-Target the wealth of polluting industries, agribusiness and other large GHG emitters (including military contractors), financial and asset management firms, insurance companies and others.
+End federal fossil fuel subsidies. - Expand and strengthen the EPA, reinstate environmental rules and regulations that have been rolled back and prohibit rule-making that weakens federal policies on climate protections. - Allocate federal resources to climate research and climate crisis mitigation strategies that are working and that can be scaled up. - Rejoin the Paris Climate Agreement and become a global leader on climate reduction goals

-6. Establish a Green Jobs Corps within the Jubilee Justice Jobs Program
+6. Establish a Green Jobs Corps within the Jubilee Jobs Program.

-- Target poor and low-income communities that have been reliant on fossil fuels, extraction and polluting industries and/or experienced ecological devastation and climate crisis. - Projects will include: expanding water, utilities and sanitation services; infrastructure development (roads, bridges, broadband and communications); expanding public housing that is climate resilient and energy efficient; retrofitting existing housing to be climate resilient and energy efficient; recycling/composting; sustainable agriculture, land restoration and protection; expanding and strengthening public mass transit, installing solar panels; building wind turbines, advanced batteries and the hardware and software of smart grids and more.
+- Target poor and low-income communities that have been reliant on fossil fuels, extraction and polluting industries and/or experienced ecological devastation and climate crisis.
+These jobs will provide pension support and early retirement support for those who choose / can no longer work, especially for workers who are being transitioned from fossil fuel jobs. - Projects will include: expanding water, utilities and sanitation services; infrastructure development (roads, bridges, broadband and communications); updating and retrofitting public housing to ensure that it is climate resilient and energy efficient; recycling/composting; sustainable agriculture, land restoration and protection; expanding and strengthening public mass transit; installing solar panels; building wind turbines, advanced batteries and the hardware and software of smart grids, and more.